CarmineOptions/option_amm_simulations/README.md

-# option_amm_simulations
+# Option AMM Simulations

-Simulations of happens with the AMM
+Simple simulations of what happens with the AMM.